We are committed to protecting your personal information and being transparent about the data we hold about you (“personal data”).

-- to third party service providers who may from time to time support our sites and services including our third party Live Help Chat provider.
+- To third-party service providers who may occasionally support our sites and services, including our third-party Live Help Chat provider.

 6.5.
 In addition, we may disclose your personal data:

-- to establish, exercise or defend our legal rights (including providing information to others for the purpose of fraud prevention and reducing credit risk);
+- to establish, exercise or defend our legal rights (including providing information to others for fraud prevention and reducing credit risk);

-- in the event that we sell or buy any business or assets, to the prospective buyer or seller of such business and assets and their advisers.
-If our business is sold your details will be passed onto the new owner of the business.
+- if we sell or buy any business or assets to the prospective buyer or seller of such business and assets and their advisers.
+Your details will be passed on to the new owner if our business is sold.

 6.6.
-We may share any information that we collect with parties including: our legal and professional advisors, the police, other public or private sector agencies, governmental or representative bodies (which Manyinclude insurance companies, finance companies and/or other agencies) in accordance with the relevant legislation for the purposes of the prevention or detection of offences, and/or the apprehension organisationprosecution of offenders
+We may share any information that we collect with parties, including our legal and professional advisors, the police, other public or private sector agencies, governmental or representative bodies (which may include insurance companies, finance companies and/or other agencies) by the relevant legislation for the prevention or detection of offences, and/or the apprehension organization prosecution of offenders

 8.1.
-Data transmission over the Internet is inherently insecure and we cannot guarantee the security of data sent over the Internet.
+Data transmission over the Internet is inherently insecure, and we cannot guarantee the security of data sent.

 8.2.
-We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+We have implemented appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorized way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
-They will only process your personal data on our instructions and they are subject to a duty of confidentiality.
+They will only process your data on our instructions and are subject to a duty of confidentiality.

 8.3.
 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.